simple-java-mail/smtp-connection-pool/IMPLEMENTATION-PLAN.md

 ## Compatibility commitments

 - Existing core consumers keep the same Maven coordinate and direct API.
-- The core artifact remains binary-compatible with `3.1.0` unless the release is explicitly reclassified as SemVer major.
+- Although `4.0.0` deliberately signals the architectural milestone, the core artifact remains binary-compatible with `3.1.0`; the major version is not permission to introduce an unnecessary consumer break.
 - The new provider and Camel dependencies are opt-in.
 - Selecting `smtppool` never changes the meaning of `smtp` or `smtps` globally.
 - Declarative protocol selection and programmatic `Provider`/resolver selection reach the same allocator and lifecycle semantics.